dkimpara/LMC/README.md

 The complexity of local max-cut with FLIP-neighborhood is known for finite simple graphs with maximum degree 3 and maximum degree 5 and above.
 Hence we attempt to establish a polynomial time algorithm for graphs with maximum degree 4.
-(Elsaesser, Tobias)
+(Elsaesser and Tobias)

 Objective 1: